 Whether incandescent, fluorescent, or newfangled LED, all light bulbs have something in common: The bulb.
 When you think about it, little about Edison's traditional, and actually quite large, design of the light bulb has changed since the first days of electrical power -- at least in the looks department.

 Well, what if you could get rid of the oversized light fixture or table lamp and instead slap a light source on the wall or ceiling as you would a painting -- or even a coat of paint?
-That's
+That's the idea Philips has been attacking, creating a wafer-thin light source that could revolutionize lighting as we know it.

 The so-called Lumiblades are real, available, and they work -- but they're insanely expensive.
 At about $100 per square inch, Philips will sell you the devices in your choice of red, green, blue, or white light.